by George Steele

 - Ask to state the problem; help student articulate need

-- Help student articulate all relevant facts; gather as much information as needed to clarify the situation to you and students.
+- Help student articulates all relevant facts; gather as much information as needed to clarify the situation to you and students.

-- Is presenting problem covering the real problem?
+- Is presenting a problem covering the real problem?
 Ask probing questions, open-ended questions

 Identifying possible solutions

-- Ask student for his or her ideas for solving problem
+- Ask the student for his or her ideas for solving the problem

 - Help student generate additional or alternative solutions